Scille/parsec-cloud/docs/hosting_server.rst

 - Python 3.9
 - PostgreSQL >= 10

-On top of that, an object storage service should also be provided to store the encrypted data blocks.
+On top of that, an object storage service is required in order to store the encrypted data blocks.
 Both Amazon S3 or OpenStack Swift API are supported.